The Montcalm

-The Montcalm Hotels are a group of luxury hotels in Central London, England.
+The Montcalm Hotels are a group of luxury hotels in Central London, United Kingdom.

-The group includes three hotels (The Montcalm Marble Arch, The Montcalm at The Brewery and The Montcalm Royal London House) under the label "The Montcalm London", and four others (The Marble Arch London, The Chilworth, The Piccadilly London West End and The Barbican Rooms) as "Montcalm Townhouse".
+The group includes three hotels: (The Montcalm Marble Arch, The Montcalm at The Brewery and The Montcalm Royal London House) under the label "The Montcalm London", and four others (The Marble Arch London, The Chilworth, The Piccadilly London West End and The Barbican Rooms) as "Montcalm Townhouse".

 Each of the sites is a five-star hotel.
 The Montcalm Marble Arch was acquired by Shaftesbury Hotels in 2008.

 History

 The Montcalm Marble Arch dates from the early 1970s when Piccadilly Estate Hotels Ltd. built it at 2 Wallenberg Place.
 It opened in 1973 and was originally called The Montcalm, named after the Marquis de Montcalm, the commander of the French forces defeated by the English in the struggle for possession of Canada in 1759.
 The link between this battle and the building is the Canadian province of Quebec, which had already lent its name to the original mews (Quebec Mews) at the rear of the building.
 However, the site's history dates back much farther, as suggested by the hotel's crescent-shaped Georgian façade, which, in agreeing to the hotel's construction, Westminster Council insisted should remain.

 The façade originally belonged to the building erected as houses at 2 Wallenberg Place on plots leased from the Portman family in 1789.
 It is likely that each house had four stories (including an attic), each over a basement three bays wide.
 All the houses came with stabling in Quebec Mews, accessed from New Quebec Street.
 During the nineteenth century, exterior alterations were made to the houses, including the conversion to cottages of the buildings in Quebec Mews.

 Both Wallenberg Place and Quebec Mews are located within Westminster's Portman Square (designated as a conservation area in 1967).
 The area, part of the parish of St Marylebone, was covered with trees and marshland as part of the forest of Middlesex until, in 1532, Sir William Portman leased the 270 acres that surrounded it.
 In 1554 the freehold was conveyed in perpetuity to Sir William and his heirs and, three years later in 1757, when Marylebone Road was sited to provide a route to the City bypassing the West End (the New Road), the grid of streets that is now recognizable as the Portman Estate was laid out.
 Shortly afterwards in 1764, construction of Portman Square and neighboring streets began; the development was completed in 1820.